 Things to Remember

-- #VALUE! error happens when we use non-numeric data or data is not a valid date.
+- #VALUE! error occurs when we use non-numeric data or data that is not a valid date.

-- #NUM! error happens when the function does not permit the value and data is out of range though numeric.
+- #NUM! error occurs when the function does not permit the value or the data is numeric but out of range.

 - Ensure that the dates you provide to the WEEKNUM function are in a valid format recognized by Excel, such as proper date values or valid date serial numbers.